 Anatta – The Mark of Not-Self

 As the Buddha famously said: “All phenomena are not self.”
 But what does this mean?
 In short it means that not one thing in this vast universe is “me” or “mine”, really.
 Now what does the universe actually consist of?
 Well, there’s atoms or energy on one hand and consciousness on the other – matter and mind.
 You could also say that there’s matter, uncomposed space, mental content and the space of consciousness.
 All phenomena are experienced on the basis of consciousness.
+And this is a fact that can be experienced by everybody, regardless of their belief systems.

 Observing all conditioned objects arise and pass consistently we will come to the conclusion that true, lasting peace can’t be found by accumulating illusionary and fleeting content.
 Furthermore we will slowly realize that the observer of content cannot be the content.
 And since whatever is observed doesn’t last and is conditioned by other conditions we can’t speak of ownership either.
 This is essentially about finding out that we are neither a body nor a conditioned mind nor anything else that is based on the laws mentioned above.